Define scheduled alerts

-Determine how often actions are executed when scheduled alerts are triggered
+Determine how often actions execute when scheduled alerts trigger

-When you are setting up an alert based on a scheduled, historical search, you use the last two settings on the Actions step--Execute actions on and Throttling--to determine how often Splunk executes actions after an alert is triggered.
+When you set up an alert based on a scheduled, historical search, you use the When triggered, execute actions and Throttle? controls--to determine how often Splunk executes actions after an alert triggers.

-Execute actions on enables you to say that once an alert is triggered, the alert actions are executed for All results returned by the triggering search, or Each result returned by the triggering search.
+When triggered, Execute actions allows you to say that once an alert triggers, the alert actions execute Once for the triggering search, or For each result returned by the triggering search.
 In other words, you can set it up so that actions are triggered only once per search, or so that actions are triggered multiple times per search: once for each result returned.

 After you choose that setting, you can choose whether or not those actions should be throttled in some manner.